Endangered sharks to be protected under international law

 "In reality we need fisheries management bodies managing the fishing and CITES managing the trade," said Elizabeth Wilson, manager for global shark conservation at The Pew Charitable Trusts, an NGO.

-The vote will require final approval at a CITES plenary on March 14, the final day of the meeting, which is likely given the large majority in favour.
+The vote will require final approval at a CITES plenary on March 14, the final day of the meeting, which is likely given the large majority in favor.

 (Reporting by Paul Carsten; Editing by Michael Urquhart)